 The Library of Virginia's historical and cultural outreach program, which dates back to 1905, coordinates the agency's publishing activities as well as its exhibitions, educational outreach, and other public programming.
-The program includes coordination of the Library's lectures, book talks, symposia, and workshops; publication of the Library's magazine Broadside, and other print publications; K-12 programs including an annual teacher's symposium, the Brown Teacher's Research Fellowship, and specialized tours and programs for core library constituencies and organizations; an extensive on-site and traveling exhibition program; content development for the Library's Web site Virginia Memory and for other online partnerships such as Encyclopedia Virginia; and research support and content development for and in collaboration with other state agencies and commissions.
+The program includes coordination of the Library's lectures, book talks, symposia, and workshops; publication of the Library's magazine Broadside, and other print publications; K-12 programs including an annual teacher's symposium, the Brown Teacher's Research Fellowship, and specialized tours and programs for core library constituencies and organizations; an extensive on-site and traveling exhibition program; content development for the Library's Web site Virginia Memory, development of resources and digital content for Document Bank of Virginia, the Library's K-12 portal for teachers and students; and content for other online partnerships such as Encyclopedia Virginia; and research support and content development for and in collaboration with other state agencies and commissions.

 This service area directly fulfills the Library's mission to preserve the legacy of Virginia's culture and history, thereby significantly contributing to public access to the most comprehensive information resources for and about Virginia.
-This service area also meets the Library's strategic objective to offer stimulating educational programs to educate the public about the Library's resources and collections.
+This service area also meets the Library's strategic objective to offer stimulating educational programs to educate the public about the Library's resources and collections and to promote civic engagement with the citizens of the Commonwealth.